-I’ve stated a number of things about money: everything about it is designed to open your mind to the concept of it and where it fits in crafting your “Bridge to Success.”
-All this being said, your Little One has no idea about money, what it is and why it might be important.
+I’ve stated a number of things about money: everything about it is designed to open your mind to the concept of it and where it fits in crafting your Little One’s “Bridge to Success.”
+All this being said, he has no idea about money, what it is and why it might be important.
 However, it’s important that you hone in on the concept of money in subtle ways.

 Remember what I said about him being unusually observant.
 If you have money problems, not only does he see it, he can sense it.
 If you are overly extravagant with money, that action devalues its significance.
-If you hoard money and treat it as though you will never have enough of it; that sends a message to him that he’d better be extremely frugal and protective of it because it may be taken away at the “drop of a hat.”
+If you hoard it and treat it as though you will never have enough of it; that sends a message to him that he’d better be extremely frugal and protective of it because it may be taken away at the “drop of a hat.”
 In order for him to be well balanced about money, you need to promote the fact that he needs to have a joyful relationship with it.

 You may think of money as something out in space, that it is separate from you; not so, money is the fruit of production and the essence of freedom.
 Your actions with money require an alignment with a personal value system.
-Mackay McNeill said it well (in her book titled, “Intersection of Joy and Money,” (c) 2002, Prosperity Publishing).
+Mackay McNeill said it well (in her book titled, “Intersection of Joy and Money”).
 My impression of what she stated, and I agree, is that as long as you treat your actions around money as separate from who you really are, your Little One will probably (at best) have a slow start coalescing money with joy.
-That kind of puts a damper on that “barrel of fun” we talked about.
+That kind of puts a damper on that “barrel of fun” we continue to talk about.

 How many families do you know in which one child is good with money and another is seemingly hopelessly extravagant?
 The parents may have imparted financial wisdom to both of them, but one child heard (by comparing what he heard with what he saw), while the other tuned out.
 Or maybe the parents were terrible with money, and one child decided to avoid their fate by educating himself while the other followed in the parents’ spendthrift footsteps.

 The good news is that the past doesn’t have to dictate the future, if you are good with money, that’s great: share your ability with your Little One.
 On the other hand, if you’re poor with it, find a site on the internet, or grab a book (maybe start with a good primer like Eric Tyson’s “Personal Finance for Dummies,” and you’ll be on your way).

 Remember what we said about Money, albeit a powerful commodity, it simply represents the power within us to produce valuable worldly goods that can be exchanged for the worldly goods of others.
 What that means to you, the parent, is that each of us is able, in some manner, to produce better than average results.

-Whatever that ability is, we should share it with our Little One, and incessantly emphasize the idea that she must continually seek to be the best she can be.
+Whatever that ability is, you should share it with your Little One, and incessantly emphasize the idea that she must continually seek to be the best she can be.
 That means she should consistently seek to produce the best that is within her and to become ever better.
 In addition, teach her to never, ever accept mediocrity.

 The result is the inaction will cause your mind to maintain an open space that might add to a state of confusion.
-During your first five years of molding your Little One, that’s a place you don’t want to travel because it produces a road-bump on our path along our “Bridge to Success.”
+During your first five years of molding your Little One, that’s a place you don’t want to travel because it produces a road-bump on his path along his “Bridge to Success.”

 Remember, she sees what you do in addition to what you say.
-That means, in your job (union or non-union), your home (with your spouse, girl/boy friend, child), your play (whatever sport or activity): you, you, you must never, ever accept mediocrity!
+That means, in your job (union or non-union: management or not), your home (with your spouse, girl/boy friend, child), your play (whatever sport or activity): you, you, you must never, ever accept mediocrity!